ssmak/LocalCI/README.md

 1) Edit and push the code to GitHub.<br />
 2) GitHub will fire a Push event(trigger) to registered webhook (*the webhook should be set by you.
 Just point to the LocalCI server script is OK!).<br />
 3) LocalCI client will pull events by polling the LocalCI server script every 5 seconds (*you should provide the repository url and branch name which you want to watch).
-4) Running your post script if Push event is received.
+4) Running your script if Push event is received.
 <br />
 <div align="center">
   <a href="https://paypal.me/ssmak">